hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 ## Extras

+### Integration with Trakt

+Trakt is an online platform that primarily keeps track of TV shows and movies you watch.
+It integrates with your media center or home theater PC to enable scrobbling, so everything is automatic.
+You can create a trakt account at (https://trakt.tv/), create empty lists of movies and have radarr and sonarr automatically download items from them once they get populated.

+ * While trakt lists can be added directly to radarr from the "List" option in radarr's settings, this cannot (as of August 10, 2020) be done with Sonarr.
+Until that happens, probably best to install and run [traktarr](https://github.com/l3uddz/traktarr) as a service that periodically scans yout trakt lists for content to add to radarr and sonarr.
+Check out the GitHub page linked above for setup instructions.
+Note that the configuration file is a [json file](https://www.json.org/), and needs extensive manual editing.
+For some background on the structure of json files (they're similar to python dictionaries), [see this introduction](https://www.digitalocean.com/community/tutorials/an-introduction-to-json)

+ * You can also [scrobble](https://www.wired.com/2012/11/richard-jones-scrobbling/) your movies and shows from Jellyfin to trakt with the [Trakt plugin for Jellyfin](https://github.com/jellyfin/jellyfin-plugin-trakt).

 ### Bittorrent thin clients
 The web interface for the [transmission bittorrent client](https://transmissionbt.com/) is a bit basic.
 You can enhance it with a better web interface, or use a client from another machine to connect to it.
 Details are available in the [web site of transmission itself](https://transmissionbt.com/resources/).